-Here are 10 benefits of incorporating a HIIT training program into your fitness routine
+Here are 10 exercises for HIIT workouts to help answer any questions about what are HIIT workouts.
+These exercises also show the benefits of incorporating a HIIT training program into your fitness routine.

 HIIT is based on the adaptation principle, which states that the body adapts to the stress it is placed under in order to enhance its ability to cope.
 The heart, lungs, and muscles can learn to respond to the task by moving your body into the anaerobic environment, where your heart is working at 80-90 percent of its maximum pace.